 Children’s Day Message

-On Children’s Day, I asked our third graders to open their new Bibles up and read its stories in the days, months and years to come.
-There, they will find the stories of ordinary men and women.
+So when you get home today and as you grow up, open these Bibles that you are about to receive and read its stories.
+These are the stories of ordinary men and women.
 Shepherds and slaves, kings and revolutionaries.
 All of them human, all of them sinners like us.
 But all of them loved by the God who created them.
-All of them forgiven by God’s own son, who came here to earth to look us in the eye and tell us face to face – God loves YOU!
+All of them forgiven by God’s own son, who came here to earth to look us in the eye and tell us face to face—God Loves You.
+God Loves You.
+And You and You and You and all of us here today.